AzeemIdrisi/TweetifyMusic/README.md

 # TweetifyMusic

-TweetifyMusic is a Twitter Bot that automatically tweets your recently played song on Spotify on a manually scheduled basis using GitHub Actions.
+TweetifyMusic is a Twitter Bot that automatically tweets your recently played song on Spotify on a manually scheduled basis using **GitHub Actions**.
 It leverages the Twitter and Spotify APIs to fetch the latest played song from Spotify and post it on your Twitter account.

 ## Features